Raghunandan-79/auth-service-go/README.md

 A **production-inspired authentication service** built using **Go**, **Gin**, **GORM**, **MySQL**, **JWT access tokens**, and **database-backed refresh tokens**.

-This project is **not a toy tutorial** — it demonstrates **real-world authentication concepts**, correct database constraints, and secure session handling.
+This project is **not a toy tutorial**, it demonstrates **real-world authentication concepts**, correct database constraints, and secure session handling.

 ---